Raylei225/755_final_project/README.md

 This file contains codes for building and applying deep learning neural network onto our wide format of data (`NN_wide_data.csv`).
 However, this file is still in progress of polishing as our data is not yet perfectly compatible with the current pipeline, resulting in a performance of 0 accuracy.
 We may consider using different pipelines or built of neural network in the future as the current one was originally used for visual learning.

 ## Data
-This project only used public accesible data from government agency including data from 2013-9 to 2023-8.
+This project only used publicly accessible data from government agencies, including data from 2013-9 to 2023-8.
 ### Target variable

 <img src="Image/NICS-Logo_190104_102706.png" width="600" height="300">

-`totals`: Total number of individuals gone through the FBI national instant criminal background check system(NICS).
+`totals`: Total number of individuals who have gone through the FBI National Instant Criminal Background Check System (NICS)

 ### Features
 `state`: The state of this data collected

-`gtrend`: The google trend data of the state
+`gtrend`: The Google trend data of the state

-`date`: The data are collected by month, this column shows the month of the data was collected in year-month-day format `urban_pop_percent`: the percentage of urban population in the state `rural_pop_percent`: the percentage of rural population in the state `population`: The entire population of the state `percent_in_poverty`: The percentage of poverty population `Median_income`: The median income of the state `partisan_index_dem`: The propotion of population who vote for democratic party in the last two-year election.
+`date`: The data are collected by month; this column shows the month of the data collection in year-month-day format

+`urban_pop_percent`: the percentage of urban population in the state

+`rural_pop_percent`: the percentage of rural population in the state

+`population`: The entire population of the state

+`percent_in_poverty`: The percentage of the poverty population

+`Median_income`: The median income of the state `partisan_index_dem`: The proportion of the population who vote for the democratic party in the last two-year election.
-`partisan_index_rep`: The propotion of population who vote for republican party in the last two-year election.
+`partisan_index_rep`: The proportion of the population who voted for the republican party in the last two-year election.
 `percent_of_unemployed_poulation`: The percentage of unemployed population in the state